dronekit/dronekit-python/docs/contributing/contributions_api.rst

 Submitting changes
 ==================

-Contributors should fork the main `dronekit/dronekit-python/ <https://github.com/dronekit/dronekit-python>`_ repository and contribute changes back to the project master branch using pull requests
+Contributors should create branches on the `dronekit/dronekit-python/ <https://github.com/dronekit/dronekit-python>`_ repository and submit changes back to the master branch using pull requests.

 * Changes should be :ref:`tested locally <contributing-test-code>` before submission.
 * Changes to the public API should be :ref:`documented <contributing-to-documentation>` (we will provide subediting support!)
-* Pull requests should be as small and focussed as possible to make them easier to review.
+* Pull requests should be as small and focused as possible to make them easier to review.
 * Pull requests should be rebased against the main project before submission to make integration easier.